austral-electronics/ThunderballH7/README.md

     HTTPD_USE_CUSTOM_FSDATA 0

 3. Generate fsdata.c by executing ./makefsdata.exe in the folder: C:\git\RHP\Middlewares\Third_Party\LwIP\src\apps\http
-    cd .\Middlewares\Third_Party\LwIP\src\apps\http\

-    .\makefsdata.exe
-    cd ../../../../../..
-    make

-5. Exclude fsdata.c from compilation. right clic on file fsdata.c and then "Ressource configuration/exclude".
+4. Exclude fsdata.c from compilation. right clic on file fsdata.c and then "Ressource configuration/exclude".
 If fsdata.c is hidden, right clic on project and the refresh.

-6. In the main.c file replace MPU_Config function by this one:
+5. In the main.c file replace MPU_Config function by this one:
 ```
     void MPU_Config(void)
     {